ErnestoVillalon/Software_Project/README.md

 ### math_functions.py

-This file will contain three functions findSum, findDiff, and isSmaller.
+This file will contain three functions findSum, findDiff, and three_commas.

 findSum takes two large numbers as string inputs and returns the sum as a string.

 findDiff takes two large numbers as string inputs and returns the difference as a string.

-isSmaller takes two large numbers as string inputs and returns a boolean value.
+three_commas a string input, converts it to an integer, adds commas at every third digit from the end, converts the integer back to a string, and returns it as an output.

 ### math_test.py

 This file contains the test cases for testing the functions in math_functions.py

-It hase two test cases.
-One tests the findSum function and the other tests the findDiff function.
+It hase multiple test cases to verify the funcitonal requirements.
+To view these requirements, reference document "Software Requirements Specification - Big Number Computation"